World News | Australian State Sees Major Spike in Cases, Hospitalisation | LatestLY

 Morrison on Wednesday convened a Cabinet meeting with leaders of Australia's states and territories.
 He later told reporters lockdowns and mask mandates are not being considered.

-A decision on whether the gap between second vaccine doses and booster shots will be shortened will be left to the Australian Technical Advise Group on Immunisation.
+A decision on whether the gap between second vaccine doses and booster shots will be shortened will be left to the Australian Technical Advise Group on Immunization.

 “My message is stay calm, get your booster, follow the commonsense behavioral measures as you're going into Christmas and we look forward to that,” Morrison said.
 "Australians have worked very hard to have this Chrismas together and we want to protect that.”